 We have to understand that our options are to either contribute to the hate in the world, or contribute to the love in the world.
 And if our response to what is “wrong” in the world is an aggressive finger pointing and attacking, then we are just contributing to the disease of division.

-Today’s meditation acknowledges the problems we have in society, but asks us to take responsibility for how we contribute… are we adding energy to the hatred in the world, or are we an ally to everyone who shows up as love?
+Are you adding energy to the hatred in the world, or are you an ally to everyone who shows up as love?

 By examining these questions and nurturing your “Original Soul,” you become a beacon of love in a world desperately seeking it.
 Remember, change starts within.
 Be the revolution.
 Be the love the world needs.